Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Experimental Results

-On DVS-Gesture and N-MNIST, Table \ref{tab:dvs_gesture_and_nmnist} compares a HRMAS-optimized RSNN with models including feedforward SNNs trained by TSSL-BP~\cite{zhang2020temporal} or STBP~\cite{wu2018spatio} with the same size, and non-spiking ANNs vanilla RNN and LSTM.
-Note that although our RSNN and the LSTM model have the same number of units in the recurrent layer, the LSTM model has a much greater number of tunable parameters.
-Moreover, \cite{he2020comparing} proposed a rate-coding-inspired loss function to improve the performance of the reported ANNs.
+On DVS-Gesture and N-MNIST, our method achieves accuracies of 90.28\% (mean: 88.40\%, std: 1.71\%) and 98.72\% (mean: 98.60\%, std: 0.08\%), respectively.
+Table\ref{tab:ti46_alpha_and_ntidigits} compares a HRMAS-optimized RSNN with models including feedforward SNNs trained by TSSL-BP~\citep{zhang2020temporal} or STBP~\citep{wu2018spatio} with the same size, and non-spiking ANNs vanilla LSTM~\citep{he2020comparing}.
+Note that although our RSNN and the LSTM model have the same number of units in the recurrent layer, the LSTM model has a much greater number of tunable parameters and a improved rate-coding-inspired loss function.
 Our HRMAS-optimized model surpasses all other models.
+For a more intuitive understanding, Figure~\ref{fig:motif_patterns} presents two examples of the motif topology optimized by HRMAS: motif sizes 2 in options $[2, 4, 8, 16, 32]$ for the N-MNIST dataset and motif size 16 in options $[5, 10, 16, 25, 40]$ for the TI-Alpha dataset.